lapalme/pyrealb/demos/weather/README.md

 }
 ```

-For example, in an `evening` bulletin, for the `tomorrow` period only terms that have an ending time greater or equal than 30 and a starting time less than 42 are returned.
-If a given information is not found or if not values intersect the given range, `None` is returned.
+For example, in an `evening` bulletin, for the `tomorrow` period, only terms that have an ending time greater or equal than 30 and a starting time less than 42 are returned.
+If the information is not found or if the values do not intersect the given range, `None` is returned.

 For the `tomorrow` period of the above bulletin, these terms can be visualized as follows: